-You can make your own, using olive oil or mineral oil (see pages 92 and 154), or buy a pre-made mineral-oil enema.
+You can make your own, using olive oil or mineral oil (see page 85), or buy a pre-made mineral-oil enema.

 - Expect the oil to leak overnight and the next day.
 Pull-ups are a good idea. - A large-volume enema in the morning will likely flush out the softened poop better than a store-bought enema or LGS.